 ✔ Use free credit monitoring services offered by credit card companies

-7. Use Credit-Building Tools
+7. Use Credit-Builder Tools Wisely

 If you have limited or bad credit, consider using credit-building tools to establish a positive payment history.